gouthambs/Flask-Blogging/docs/index.rst

 If included, the first summary will be used as the page's meta ``description``, and Open Graph ``og:description``.

-The (optional) blog post specificvkeywords are included in the page's meta keywords in addition to ``BLOGGING_KEYWORDS``v(if configured).
+The (optional) blog post specific keywords are included in the page's meta keywords in addition to ``BLOGGING_KEYWORDS`` (if configured).
 Any tags are also added as meta keywords.